meugenom/cloudydesk/client/README.md

 ### Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm run start` for a dev server.
+Navigate to `http://localhost:8081/`.
 The application will automatically reload if you change any of the source files.

 ### Code scaffolding